bertrandmc/til/aws/developer-associate-notes.md

 3. Disk
 4. Status Check (health of EC2 instance and EC2 host).

+Colelcting logs:
+By default EC2 instance won't send logs to CloudWatch, for that we need to install and run CloudWatch agent on the instances.
+Make sure IAM permisions allow the instances to send logs to CloudWatch.
+CloudWatch agent sends both logs and other metrics such as memory usage.

 1, 2, 3 are called Host Level Metrics.

 CloudWatch logs are stored the data indefinitely by default but you can customize the retention period for each Log Group at a time.
+By default EC2 monitoring is 5 minutes interval and you can enable detailed monitoring for 1 minute interval, having faster auto scaling responses.
+AWS Free Tier allows for 10 detailed monitoring metric.
+Memory usage must be a custom metric, you can install CloudWatch agent in your instance which report memory by default.

 NOTES:
 Ram utilization is a custom metric.